Written by Peter CarterJanuary 18, 2015

 The fallout from Ben Shearer’s 4WD slamming into the rear of a small sedan was a 5 day court argument and then an appeal to the state’s highest tribunal.

-Treated at Mackay hospital but not admitted, Monica Reitano took a week off work to recuperate and worked only half days the following week.
-A burning back pain devlopped over time and it radiated into her chest.
+Treated at Mackay hospital but not admitted, Melba Miales took a week off work to recuperate and worked only half days the following week.
+A burning back pain developed over time and it radiated into her chest.

-Justice David North accepted that 17 yr-old Monica had sustained a prolapsed disc in her thoracic spine but ruled that this was in the context of “advanced pre-existing spinal degeneration”.
+Justice David North accepted that 17 yr-old Melba had sustained a prolapsed disc in her thoracic spine but ruled that this was in the context of “advanced pre-existing spinal degeneration”.

 He formed an extremely unfavourable view of her credit concluding that “she could not be relied upon to give an accurate account of the effects of the accident upon her domestic or occupational activities”.

 The evidence she had created what was described as a “false persona” in social media – in which she made “false claims” regarding job offers and overseas travel – were factors influencing his honour’s opinion.

 She had told doctors of becoming scared of social interaction but it was plain from her evidence and from other documentary sources that she attended music festivals, events at hotels and that she had even felt up to fulfilling the duties of a bridesmaid.